Bacolod: American colonial period

 The Cantonal Republic of Negros became a U.S. territory on April 30, 1901.
 This separated Negros Island once again, reverting Bacolod to its status as the capital of Occidental Negros.

 The public school of Instituto Rizal (Rizal Institute) opened its doors to students on July 1, 1902.
 Colegio de Nuestra Señora de la Consolación (College of Our Lady of Consolation), the first private institution in the province of Negros Occidental, was established in Bacolod by the Augustinian sisters on March 11, 1919, and opened in July 1919.
 Soon, Bacolod welcomed a large number of immigrants from Spain, mainly Basques and Catalans, who became plantation owners.

 A historic event took place in 1938 when Municipality of Bacolod was elevated into a city through Commonwealth Act No. 326 passed by the 1st National Assembly of the Philippines creating the City of Bacolod.
 Assemblyman Pedro C. Hernáez of the second district of Negros Occidental sponsored the bill.
 The law was passed on June 18, 1938.
-Bacolod was formally inaugurated as a chartered city on October 19, 1938, by virtue of Commonwealth Act No. 404, highlighted by the visit of Commonwealth President Manuel L. Quezon.
+Bacolod was formally inaugurated as a chartered city on October 19, 1938, by virtue of Commonwealth Act No. 404, emphasised by the visit of Commonwealth President Manuel L. Quezon.
 President Quezon appointed Alfredo Montelíbano, Sr. as the first city mayor of Bacolod.